MicrosoftEdge/WebView2Feedback/specs/HttpStatusCode.md

     /// https://developer.mozilla.org/en-US/docs/Web/HTTP/Status for a list of
     /// common status codes.
     ///
-    /// The `StatusCode` property will be 0 in the following cases:
+    /// The `HttpStatusCode` property will be 0 in the following cases:
     /// * The navigation did not involve an HTTP request.
 For instance, if it was
     ///   a navigation to a file:// URL, or if it was a same-document navigation.
     /// * The navigation failed before a response was received.
 For instance, if